jyerro91/cheatsheet-notes/Lessons/leadership/fundamentals.md

 3. Saying what the questions or comments from others do to you
 4. Asking how the last comment makes them feel
 5. Testing whether the others feel safe to discuss a point now

+## Listen with presence
+---

+**Fixing**
+While listening to someone share their situation, I thought about how to solve their problem, giving them potential solutions that may fix their situation.
+E.g. _‘Hey, have you tried ...’_

+**Correcting**
+While listening to someone, I corrected what they were saying.
+I focused on when they were wrong or gave them points of improvement or criticism.

+**Befriending**
+While listening to someone, I did so with the intention of befriending them.
+I tried to find out what I could say or how I could say certain things to make sure that they would like me.

+**Comforting**
+While listening to someone, I primarily focused on comforting them rather than their actual message.
+I was trying to find out how they want to be taken care of and then responding to them making really sure that they know that I care for them and am there to comfort them.

+**Avoiding Conflict**
+While listening to someone, I avoided interacting more in depth due to possible conflict.
+I stepped back from the conversation as much as possible and responded silently with smiles and nods.

+**Multi-tasking**
+While listening to someone, I tried to fit them in between doing other stuff, either by multi-tasking while they were talking or thinking about other things while they talk.
+I answered with small gestures like nodding or comments such as _‘I’m listening, continue’._

+**Knowing**
+While listening to someone, I felt like I already knew what they were talking about and had thoughts like _‘I already know this’_ or _‘Tell me something I don't know’ going through my head'._

+**Debating**
+While listening to someone, I played the devil’s advocate.
+I started debates on whatever they said and was sceptical of their message.

+**Selecting**
+While listening to someone, I focused only on the parts that excited me and dismissed everything else that was not part of my selection.
+E.g. _‘That second point is really exciting, how about…’_

+**Defending**
+While listening to someone, I defended the situation they described, regardless of my own point of view, by explaining how they may have misperceived it and then reframing the situation for them.
+E.g. _‘There’s a probably a good reason for them to react that way’_ or _‘Maybe there is more to it than you know.’_

+**Self-Referencing**
+While listening to someone, I tried to relate what they were saying to myself.
+I attempted to connect or make their experience fit similar experiences I’ve had and referenced how the two things are similar.

+## Navigate challenging conversations
+---

+**LETTING IT REST**

+- When the issue is unimportant or does not have consequences for your goal
+- When other goals or issues are more important for you and your therefore do not want to get too much involved in this one
+- When you need to let people cool down to have a more productive, open-minded and less emotionally charged conversation at a later point in time
+- When you still want to gather more information before discussing this topic
+- When others are better suited to navigate this challenging conversation as they are i.e. less emotionally involved, have more expertise, etc.

+**STANDING YOUR GROUND**

+- In case of emergencies when a quick, effective decision has to be made
+- When your goals are unpopular but important, such as cost cutting, or
+    implementation of rules
+- When your goal is important for ING, such as its financial position, or public image
+- When you are the expert on the topic

+**INVESTING IN WIN-WIN**

+- When you are aiming for an integrative and creative solution/idea
+- When the goals of both parties are too important to them to ‘find the middle ground’, yet you want to have everyone on board
+- When the goal is to learn, merge knowledge and/or insights from different people

+Note: ‘Investing in win-win’ requires a high degree of trust, time and effort.

+**FOLLOWING THE OTHER**

+- When the other party is the expert
+- When the goal/issue is more important to the other person than to you
+- When harmony and remaining a good working relationship is very important
+- When you want to allow people to experiment and learn from their mistakes

+**FINDING THE MIDDLE GROUND**

+- When the goals of both parties are important to them, yet not worth damaging the working relationship
+- When you have equal power but completely different goals
+- When you need a temporary solution
+- When ‘investing in win-win’ or ‘standing your ground’ fails, a ‘finding the middle ground’ alignment style can be used as backup

+Be careful: ‘Finding the middle ground’ is often seen as an ‘easy way out’, but it is not a long term solution since neither party really gets what they want.